-PMU and other donors have the right to visit, review and evaluate each project financed wholly or partly using their funds.
-An audit on the use of project funds can be conducted at the request of any involved donors.
-PMU always conducts an investigation if improper action or corruption is suspected.
+PMU and other donors have the right to visit, review and evaluate each intervention financed wholly or partly using their funds.
+An audit on the use of intervention funds can be conducted at the request of any involved donors.
+PMU always conducts an investigation if improper action, financial mismanagement, sexual exploitation, sexual abuse and harassment (SEAH) or corruption is suspected.

 PMU regularly monitors compliance with agreements, guidelines, etc., through compliance audits or other forms of follow-ups.
-The local partner is therefore required to provide PMU with all documentation necessary for the compliance audit/follow-up.
-The compliance audit/follow-up is carried out by PMU on site with the local partner.
+The cooperating partner is therefore required to provide PMU with all documentation necessary for the compliance audit/follow-up.
+The compliance audit/follow-up is carried out by PMU on site with the cooperating partner.
 However, in the event that this is not possible due to travel or other restrictions, PMU may decide to conduct the follow-up online.
-The planning of the appropriate time for the audit is made in consultation with the local partner.
+The planning of the appropriate time for the audit is made in consultation with the cooperating partner.

-The local partner shall also ensure that all relevant project documentation is available at all times, and be able to send requested documents to PMU or another donor within 2 weeks at any time during the project period.
+The cooperating partner shall also ensure that all relevant intervention documentation is available at all times, and be able to send requested documents to PMU or another donor within 2 weeks at any time during the intervention period.